-By such experiential fulfilment, then, one does not mean the conditioned, nor the link between the conditioned and its conditions, nor the conditions as formulated, let alone as affirmed.
+By such experiential fulfilment, then, one does not mean the conditioned, nor the link between the conditioned and its conditions, nor the conditions as formulated let alone as affirmed.
 One does mean that the conditions, which are formulated, also are to be found in a more rudimentary state within cognitional process.
-Just as inquiry brings about the advance from the perceived and not understood to the perceived and understood, so there is a reverse shift by which one moves from the perceived and understood to the merely perceived.
+Just as inquiry brings about the advance from the perceived and not understood to the perceived and understood, so there is a reverse shift by which one moves from the received and understood to the merely perceived.
 It is this reverse shift that commonly is meant by verification.
-If from a more general theory I obtain the formula, PV = 64, then I can infer that when P is 2, 4, 8, 16, 32, V will have theoretically the values 32, 16, 8, 4, 2.
-By setting up suitable apparatus and securing appropriate conditions defined by the theory.
-I can advance from theoretical inference to an experimental check.
+If from a more meneral theory I obtain the formula, PV = 64, then I can infer that when P is 2, 4, 8, 16, 32, V will have theoretically the values 32, \$\frac{1}{2}\$ 16, 8, 4, 2.
+By setting up suitable apparatus and securing appropriate conditions defined by the theory, I can advance from theoretical inference to/experimental check.
 The results of the experiment may be expressed in a series of propositions, such as the statement that, when P was approximately 2, V was approximately 32, but such a series of statements, however accurate, is not what was given by the experiment.
 The statements represent judgments of fact; the judgments rest on grasping the unconditioned; the grasp rests on formulations and visual experiences.
-The experiment gives neither statements nor judgments nor reflective understanding nor formulations but only visual experiences.
+The experiment gives not statements nor judgments nor reflective understanding nor formulations but only visual experiences.
 The experiment gives not visual experiences as described but visual experiences on the level of merely seeing.
-That P is 2 when the needle on a dial stands at a certain place, is a judgment.
-That V is 32 when certain dimensions of an object coincide with certain dimensions of a measuring rod is another judgment.
-All that is seen, is the needle in a position on the dial or the dimensions of an object standing in coincidence with numbered units on a rod.
-Nor is it this description that is seen, but only what is so described.
-In Brief, verification is an appropriate pattern of acts of checking; acts of checking are reversals from formulations of what would be perceived to the corresponding but more rudimentary cognitional contents of acts of perceiving or sensing.
+That P is 2 when the needle on a dial stands at a certain place is, theory.
+That V is 32 when certain dimensions of an object coincide with certain dimensions of a measuring rod, is, more theory.
+All that is seen, is the needle in a position on the dial and dimensions of an object standing in coincidence with numbered units on a rod.
+Nor is it thise description that That P is 2 when the needle on a dial stands at a certain place, seen, but only what is so described.
+In brief, verification is an appropriate pattern of acts of checking; acts of checking are reversals from formulations of what would be rereeived to the corresponding but more rudimentary cognitional contents of acts of perceiving.
 In the formulation there always are elements derived from inquiry, insight, conceiving.
-But in virtue of the checking one can say that the formulation is not pure theory, that it is not merely supposed or merely postulated or merely inferred, that its sensible component is given.
+But in virtue of the checking one can say that the formulation is not mer pure theory, that it is not merely suprosed or merely postulated or merely inferred, that its sensible commonant is given.